Camping Food Ideas – No Refrigeration Required!

 Keep cookies away from the sunlight!

 What could be better than enjoying a bag of freshly popped popcorn?
-You can find popcorn extension handles that will allow you to make your popcorn over an open fire from a safe distance.
-Chips are another great option for campers looking for salty snacks.
+You can find popcorn extension handles that allow you to safely make your popcorn over an open fire from a distance.
+Chips are another great option for campers craving salty snacks.

 Popcorn cooking over a campfire in a popper with extended handle